nubelaco/proxycurl-js-linkedin-profile-scraper/README.md

 npm link
 ```

-To use the link you just defined in your project, switch to the directory you want to use your proxycurl_api from, and run:
+To use the link you just defined in your project, switch to the directory you want to use your proxycurl-js from, and run:

 ```shell
 npm link /path/to/<JAVASCRIPT_CLIENT_DIR>